REFEREES

 Referee Quick Reference – Match Day Responsibilities

-• Arrive early and inspect the field• Verify goals are properly anchored
+• Verify goals are properly anchored

 • Collect team rosters and check in players and coaches